joshua-mo-143/joshua-mo-143/README.md

 # Hey there!

 ### About Me
-I'm Josh, a web developer who specialises in Rust.
+I'm Joshua Mo, a web developer who specialises in Rust.
 I make stuff and write blog posts for people who are interested in writing Rust.

 Professionally I'm a DevRel for [shuttle](https://www.shuttle.rs).
+I also do other stuff:
-I also coach at workshops for a charity called [Codebar](https://codebar.io/).
+- I coach at workshops for a charity called [Codebar.](https://codebar.io/)
+- I'm on the [Qdrant Star](https://qdrant.tech/stars/) program.
+- I'm a Content Advisory Board Member for [Logrocket.](https://logrocket.com/)

 ### My Projects
 Below you can find projects which I am maintaining.